Germany's Gabriel says state won't pay for nuclear decommissioning

 One of the sources had told Reuters that if the state takes over responsibility for the decommissioning, the utilities might be willing to drop their legal claims against the government for compensation for having to shut the plants.

-The four operators of nuclear plants in Germany - the German companies E.ON, RWE and EnBW and Sweden's Vattenfall - have set aside total provisions of around 36 billion euros ($50 billion) for dismantling the plants and disposing of nuclear waste.
+The four operators of nuclear plants in Germany - the German companies E.ON (EONGn.DE), RWE (RWEG.DE) and EnBW (EBKG.DE) and Sweden's Vattenfall VATN.UL - have set aside total provisions of around 36 billion euros (29.3 billion pounds) for dismantling the plants and disposing of nuclear waste.